-A video on YouTube entitled 'Experiment Pouring Coca Cola in Stomach Acid!! - Epic Reaction!,' or 'How Coke Reacts to Stomach Acid,' between YouTube and Facebook, has been viewed millions of times.
+A video on YouTube entitled ‘Experiment Pouring Coca Cola in Stomach Acid!! – Epic Reaction!,’ or ‘How Coke Reacts to Stomach Acid,’ between YouTube and Facebook, has been viewed millions of times.
 Posted by a channel called Molten Science, it purports to show what happens when Coca-Cola comes into contact with stomach acid, or hydrochloric acid.
 The video starts by showing a square glass containing a small amount of clear liquid with a can of Coke sitting next to it.
-We cannot tell what the liquid in the glass container might be, but it is supposed "stomach acid."
+We cannot tell what the liquid in the glass container might be, but it is supposed to be “stomach acid.”

 The demonstrator then pours some of the Coca-Cola into the glass with the acid and a very scary reaction occurs.
 The solution puffs up and turns into an ugly black and brown mass, extruding from the top of the glass, while steam comes off.

 How very terrifying!
 If that happens in your stomach when you drink Coca-Cola then you should probably never drink it!
 Oh, my!

 The acid in the glass container is almost certainly concentrated sulfuric acid.
 And the reaction that is occurring has nothing much to do with Coca-Cola specifically, but with sugar.
 The reaction is taking place between the sugar in the Coke and the acid.